Kovox/ws-rest-soap-lab/README.md

 I've added another empty Contract named AdminServices which implements the interface IAdminServices so that if someone has to continue developping the application to implement the Monitoring extension for example, he just has to add the operations he wants.
 Also, I've added a monitoring section in the VelibServerGui so that the administrator can manage cache and see the monitoring in the same application.

 I had to change the binding when it came to implement the deployment extension because the communication between the client and the IWS with WSHttpBinding does not work with mono.
 Indeed mono doen't support a such binding.
 I had to go for a BasicHttpBinding instead.

+# TD_Work

+You will find in the folder named TD the work done in the course sessions since the beginning.